Ria424/developers-animatesdk-docs/Document_object/Document114.md

 #### Description

-Method; swaps the current selection with the specified one.
+Method; Swaps the current selection with the specified one.
 The selection must contain a graphic, button, movie clip, video, or bitmap.
 This method displays an error message if no object is selected or the given object could not be found.

 #### Example